CyrusYip/cyrusyip-blog/content/en/post/2023-01-31-install-microcode-on-proxmox.md

   - Debian
 ---

+In this tutorial, I will help you install latest microcode in a upgradable way so that you can upgrade the microcode via `apt` command.
+Please don't install packages except microcode packages from the unstable repository to [avoid a broken system](https://wiki.debian.org/DontBreakDebian#Don.27t_make_a_FrankenDebian).
+My Proxmox version: `pve-manager/7.4-3/9002ab8a (running kernel: 6.2.11-1-pve)`.

+I installed Proxmox VE on a Beelink EQ59[^eq59] N5105.
+I was satisfied at first, but some virtual machines froze from time to time, which bothered me very much.
+[I found many N5105 CPU users had the same problem](https://forum.proxmox.com/threads/vm-freezes-irregularly.111494/).
+One of the solutions is installing microcode, so I decided to install latest microcode on EQ59.
+Though it doesn't completely fix the problem, it really reduce freezing a lot.

+[^eq59]: Beelink EQ59 N5105 (零刻 EQ59 N5105) is China version of Beelink U59 N5105.

 Microcode is the firmware used to fix bugs in the CPU.
 [It should be installed only on the host instead of virtual machines](https://unix.stackexchange.com/q/572754/447708) because microcode updates are applied during boot.
-We need to install it from the Debian unstable repository because microcode packages in Proxmox (Debian stable) are out of date.
+We need to install it from the Debian unstable repository because microcode packages in Proxmox (Debian stable) may be out of date.

 Add the unstable repo.